powsybl/powsybl.github.io/docs/timeseries/index.md

 }
 ```

-As for double time series, string data chunk can be added to string time series:
+As for double time series, string data chunk can be added to a string time series:
 ```java
 sts.addChunk(chunk2);
 ```

 # CSV

-Time series can be imported from CSV.
+Time series can be imported from CSV:
 ```java
 String csv = String.join(System.lineSeparator(),
         "Time;Version;ts1;ts2",